 Toddlers and young children are experts at momentarily escaping adult supervision.
 Among those ages 1-14, fatal drowning remains the second leading cause of unintentional injury-related death following motor vehicle crashes.

-In addition to survival swim lessons and knowledge of CPR, these pool safety preventative measures can save our littles one’s lives.
-Just like you cannot leave the hospital without a carseat when your baby is born, all homes with swimming pools should pass a pool safety compliance inspection before moving in.
+These pool safety preventative measures can save our children's lives.
+Just like you cannot leave the hospital without a carseat when your baby is born, all homes with swimming pools MUST have a physical barrier in place any time a child under the age of 5 is in the home.
+The more layers of protection in place, the better.

 Install a permanent 4-sided fence with self-locking gates.
 This is the only physical barrier between your pool and your child.